kriskowal/tengwarjs/README.md

             -   `false`: by default, the "o" tehta curls forward, and "u" backward.
             -   `true`: "o" curls backward, "u" forward.
+        -   `swapDotSlash`
+            -   `false`: by default, "i" is a dot and "e" is a slash.
+            -   `true`: "i" is a slash, "e" is a dot.
         -   `noAchLaut`
             -   `false`: by default, "ch" is transcribed as ach-laut, the "ch" as in "Bach".  "cc" is transcribed as "ch" as